 Roles and Responsibilities

-A variety of people converge to make the C.H.A.M.P. program run smoothly, including fourth grade teachers, the C.H.A.M.P. director and assistant director, service-learning personnel, APU faculty, and APU mentors.
+A variety of people converge to make the C.H.A.M.P. program run smoothly, including fourth grade teachers, APU mentors, APU faculty, and the service-learning staff.

 Fourth Grade Teachers:

 - Divide classroom into groups based on the number of APU mentors that will be in the class.
 Keep variety in mind (gender, academic performance, language, learning styles, etc.) as the groups are set up.

 - Take pictures throughout the C.H.A.M.P. program to document the experience.